MarkBind/markbind/docs/userGuide/syntax/annotations.md

 ## Annotate

-Annotation components allow you to easily add Annotate over any image.
+Annotate components allow you to easily annotate over any image.

 ### Introduction

-Annotate wrappers (`<annotate>`) are used in conjunction with annotation points (`<a-point>`).
+Annotate wrappers (`<annotate>`) are used in conjunction with Annotate Points (`<a-point>`).

 Annotate wrappers hold the image and set its width and height.

-Annotate points define the position, text and style of each point within the image.
+Annotate Points define the position, text and style of each point within the image.
 Insert them between the Annotate wrappers (`<annotate>...</annotate>`).